Examples of Tests Used at Poulton Respondek Clinical Psychology

 Wechsler Intelligence Scale for Children – Fifth Edition (Australian)

 The WISC-V is an individually administered, comprehensive clinical instrument for assessing the intelligence of children aged 6 years, 0 months through to 16 years, 11 months (6:0-16:11).
 The WISC-V provides subtest and composite scores that represent intellectual functioning in specified cognitive domains (Verbal Comprehension, Processing Speed, Working Memory, Fluid Reasoning and Visual Spatial Processing), In addition, a composite score that represents a child’s general intellectual ability (Full Scale IQ) is calculated.

 The WISC-V is one of the most reliable and valid IQ testing instruments available.
 It is the most widely used measure of IQ for school placement.
-The WISC–V gives you flexibility and interpretive power, along with access to more sub tests, so you get a broader view of a child's cognitive abilities.
-New sub tests are targeted to common referral questions for children such as the presence of a specific learning disability.
+The WISC–V gives you flexibility and interpretive power, along with access to more subtests, so you gain a broader view of a child's cognitive abilities.
+Subtests are targeted to common referral questions for children such as the presence of a specific learning disability.